goauthentik/authentik/website/docs/core/certificates.md

 # ak import_certificate --certificate /certs/othercert.pem --name test2
 ```

 This will import the certificate into authentik under the given name.
-This command is idempotent, meaning you can run it via a cron job and authentik will only update the certificate when it changes.
+This command is safe to run as a cron job; authentik will only re-import the certificate if it changes.

 ## Web certificates